 The project team identifies potential pest, disease and agrochemical issues through a number of established information-gathering and support mechanisms and through liaison with key industry and government stakeholder networks.
 Up-to-date reference tools are maintained, including the AWRI MRL and agrochemical databases.
 A number of dissemination channels are employed to update stakeholders of changes.
 Chemical manufacturers and distributors are also consulted to keep abreast of changes in the range and supply of agrochemical products.
 The outcomes are made available in the publication Agrochemicals registered for use in Australian viticulture (known as the ‘Dog book’), an online search portal and a smart phone agrochemical app.

 Each year, post-harvest, the project team reviews the latest information on agrochemicals by liaising with regulators, chemical manufacturers, suppliers and end-users.
 Best practice recommendations are then incorporated into a new version of the ‘Dog book’.
-In total, 10,000 copies of the 2015/2016 ‘Dog book’ were produced and distributed by direct mail to all levy payers, via regional association networks, AWRI roadshow events, chemical retailers and an insert in the Australian & New Zealand Grapegrower & Winemaker.
-Further updates were made to the online search portal and the smart phone agrochemical app and an electronic version of the publication was made available through the AWRI website.
-The ‘Dog book’ was expanded to include information on new active constituents and products.
-One significant change was the inclusion of a product containing fluazinam for the control of the trunk disease Eutypa (caused by the fungus Eutypa lata).
-The design of the booklet was also changed to distinguish the recommended products section from the registered products section by printing the latter in black and white.
-A push was also made to highlight to growers the importance of recognising the correct growth stage and following label directions accurately.
-Two eBulletins were also issued to provide timely information on agrochemical issues.
+In total, 10,000 copies of the 2016/2017 ‘Dog book’ were produced and distributed by direct mail to all levy payers, via regional association networks, AWRI roadshow events, chemical retailers and an insert in the Australian & New Zealand Grapegrower & Winemaker.
+Further updates were also made to the online search portal, the smart phone agrochemical app and the electronic version of the publication.
+The ‘Dog book’ was expanded to include information on active constituents and new products.
+For the first time, information about re-entry periods for the active constituents listed in the booklet was also included.
+The ‘Dog book’ now lists the minimum amount of time that must pass before an area that has been sprayed can be re-entered without protective clothing or equipment.
+Four eBulletins were issued to provide timely information on agrochemical issues.
 For example, on 13 August 2015 it was recommended that the active constituent captan not be used for grapes destined for export wine, to reflect a notification that the EU was intending to change its regulations.